-This project will provide funds for rehabilitation of the Turk Hill Road Bridge over Thomas Creek Tributary in the Town of Perinton (3317260).
-The 2017/2018 NYSDOT inspection gives this structure a condition rating of 4.333, indicating moderate deterioration.
+This project will provide funds for rehabilitation of the Turk Hill Road Bridge, built in 1981, over Thomas Creek Tributary in the Town of Perinton (3317260).
+The 2018/2019 NYSDOT inspection gives this structure a condition rating of 5.00, indicating moderate deterioration.
 This is a large span (36') multi-plate galvanized arch bridge which is exhibiting localized rusting and breakdown of galvanization.
 Overall, it is in a good enough condition to receive a rehabilitation treatment in order to have its useful life extended by 30 years and more.
 This project, now, will help defer potential for costly replacement of the bridge on a very busy road in Monroe County.